Configuring Single Sign-On (SSO) with SAML or OIDC

 Provider-Specific Guides

-Okta (SAML)
+Okta

-- Download the X.509 Certificate from the Sign On tab
+- Download the X.509 Certificate

-- Copy the Identity Provider Issuer and Single Sign-On URL
+- Copy the Single Sign-On URL

 Microsoft Entra ID (Azure AD)